 Every kid has that one stuffed animal that they won’t let leave their sight.
 Maybe it's a bear, a dog, a chimpanzee, a frog!
 (Hey, we’re rhyming!)
 It travels with you on vacations, trips to family member’s houses, perhaps even to school from time to time.
 And it’s not just kids who consider their stuffed toys precious.
 Even into adulthood these plushy companions can continue to provide comfort and hold sentimentality for us.
 So of course it’s common to be nervous about giving it a wash.

 However, according to The Center for Disease Control and Prevention, dust mites, mold and pet hair can get trapped in the fur of stuffed animals and be a real nightmare for anyone with allergies or asthma.
-If your child gets head lice, WebMD advises that on top of treating all members of the family for lice, you also need to do major cleaning, which includes washing your kid’s stuffed animals.
-(Who knew Mr. Snuggles could catch lice, too?)
+But do you know how to wash stuffed animals?
+Don’t worry–we have the information you need to snuggle your stuffed companion worry free.

 - Select the gentlest cycle available on your washing machine.
 This will help keep the fur on your animal safe, as well as avoid color bleeding for your more vibrant stuffed animals!